 The nearest lactation and wellness room to the department is Benson Center, Room 119A.
 Benson Center is located across Manchester Plaza from Manchester Hall.
 A complete list of campus lactation and wellness rooms is available via the University Lactation Rooms Directory.

 The Safe Zone Network is a network of University members who have completed a Safe Zone workshop and are committed to building and supporting a more inclusive campus community.
 Students can seek providers of safe space and feel reassurance that the experiences they are having are not compromised by their LGBTQ identity.
 There are computer science-affiliated faculty, staff, and students that are Safe Zone trained.
 Safe Zone trained faculty, staff, and students can be located via the list of Wake Forest University Safe Zone Members (a Google Docs spreadsheet) or by a Safe Zone decal.

 Several conferences affiliated with the computing sciences that focus on diversity and inclusion are held annually, including the Grace Hopper Celebration, which focuses on women; oSTEM, focusing on LGBTQA; and TAPIA, focusing on under-represented and underserved minority populations.
 Many of these conferences provide scholarships and/or volunteer opportunities supporting attendance.
-The Computer Science Department has also supported some students in attending these events in previous years.
+AccessComputing provides mentoring and funding for career development activities for students with disabilities in computing-related fields.